Search

 A delightful appetizer or a perfect complement to your main course, a Caprese is a salad that you're going to enjoy with a knife and a fork.

-Chef Paul elevates his Caprese Salad by substituting mozzarella with fresh burrata, bursting with a creamy interior that, when sliced, helps to create a luscious dressing on top of a bounty of vine-ripened, cherry, heirloom, and baby tomatoes.
+We've elevated this Caprese Salad by substituting mozzarella with fresh burrata, bursting with a creamy interior that, when sliced, helps to create a luscious dressing on top of a bounty of vine-ripened, cherry, heirloom, and baby tomatoes.

-Caprese Salad: one Chef Paul Moran's all-time favourites
+Caprese Salad: one of our all-time favourites

 Come into L'OCA Quality Market and pick up everything you need to make your own version of Caprese Salad